photonmaster/scymnus/README.md

     properties<name("PointModel"), description("A 2d point model used in example")>
     >;
 ```
-`init` meta property is used to assign a default value for a field that is not present in a request.
+`init` meta property is used for assigning a default value for a field that is not present in a request. the type of the field must be an optional in this case.

 Of course models can be nested.
 Let's add an optional color property to the 3d point by first defining a ColorModel model: